How to Become a Computer Programmer

 Insight from an expert

-Many programmers rely on a combination of educational sources to stay up-to-date on the latest technologies.
-"You want to have solid CS fundamentals which will enable you to comprehend things at a deeper level.
-On the other hand, you also want experience with the tools commonly used in the industry," says Mari Batilando, a software engineer at Meta.
+Many programmers rely on a combination of educational sources to stay up to date on the latest technologies.
+“You want to have solid CS fundamentals, which will enable you to comprehend things at a deeper level.
+On the other hand, you also want experience with the tools commonly used in the industry,” says Mari Batilando, a software engineer at Meta.

-Since degree programs tend to focus on theoretical and foundational understanding, Batilando has attended bootcamps to keep his knowledge current throughout his eight-year career.
-"I actually pursued an iOS bootcamp after college since I never had the opportunity to learn it while I was a student.
-Fast forward to now, I’ve had a fruitful career on iOS," he shares.
-"I still occasionally take a bootcamp whenever something interests me.
-This year, I took an NFT bootcamp and was part of the team to release Facebook’s first NFT feature!"
+Since degree programs tend to focus on theoretical and foundational understanding, Batilando has attended boot camps to keep his knowledge current throughout his eight-year career.
+“I actually pursued an iOS boot camp after college since I never had the opportunity to learn it while I was a student.
+Fast-forward to now, I’ve had a fruitful career on iOS,” he shares.
+“I still occasionally take a boot camp whenever something interests me.
+This year, I took an NFT boot camp and was part of the team to release Facebook’s first NFT feature!”

 Computer science degree

 Computer science is the foundation of the profession of computer programming.
 When you pursue this type of degree, you learn about using computers and the theories behind computing.
 Many of your core courses will involve using math and engineering principles.
-You'll also learn software and hardware development and gain familiarity with artificial intelligence.
+You’ll also learn software and hardware development and gain familiarity with artificial intelligence (AI).
 Computer programmers can use their computer science knowledge and design ways for computers to operate effectively.

 Linked image with text "See how your Coursera Learning can turn into bachelor's degree credit at University of London"